 Name request indication response confirm comments RLC/MAC-DATA х х used for the transfer of upper layer PDUs.
 Acknowledged mode of operation in RLC is used.
 The upper layer shall be able to request high transmission quality via a primitive parameter.
 RLC/MAC- UNITDATA Х х used for the transfer of upper layer PDUs.
 Unacknowledged mode of operation in RLC is used.
-RLC/MAC-STATUS х used to indicate that an error has occurred on the radio interface.
+RLC/MAC- PTM_DATA [?] [?] [?] [?] used for the transfer of upper layer PDUs over point-to-multipoint bearers.
+Non-persistent mode of operation in RLC is used.
+RLC/MAC-STATUS Х used to indicate that an error has occurred on the radio interface.
 The cause for the failure is indicated.